‘Every case of flu prevented is worthwhile’ - Albert Lea Tribune

 Mayo officials emphasizing importance of flu vaccine

-By Michael Stoll
+By Michael Stoll, Austin Daily Herald

 As the beginning of the peak flu season approaches, Mayo Clinic officials are expressing concern about the number of individuals that remain unvaccinated in southeast Minnesota.